magnolia-cms/headless-documentation/docs/getting-started/hello-hosted-trial.md

 git clone [YOUR_CLONE_URL]
 ```

+> Note: If you already have a user on the Magnolia BitBucket git repository, then you may already have a different git username stored on your system.
+Please consult the git documentation on how to either temporarily change your stored username, or configure a local username just for this repository.
+If you have trouble, don't hesitate to reach out to us!

 Notice that your repository is pre-populated with a demonstration website project.
 You can remove it later if you want.

 This repository is how you make changes to your hosted Magnolia instance.